 What To Do If You Were Recently Separated From Work

-Given the current state of the economy, many individuals are finding themselves separated from work for the first time and unfamiliar with the unemployment insurance process.
+Individuals who find themselves separated from work for the first time may be unfamiliar with the unemployment insurance process.
 To make filing for unemployment insurance as easy as possible, please follow the steps outlined below.

 - If you have been separated from work, you should file your initial claim during your first week of total or partial unemployment.

-- You can file your initial claim by calling the TeleClaim Center.
-Unfortunately, you cannot file an initial claim online at this time.
+- You can file your initial claim using UI Online or by calling the TeleClaim Center.